Brain ischemia: Global brain ischemia

-Central Nervous System Tissue Injury Biomarkers- S100B, Glial fibrillary acidic protein, enolase 2,Anti-NMDA receptor encephalitis.

-Inflammatory Biomarkers - c-reactive protein, Interleukin 6, Tumor necrosis factor α,VCAM-1.

-Coagulation / Thrombosis Biomarkers - Fibrinogen, D-dimer, Von Willebrand factor

-Other Biomarkers- PARK7, B-type neurotrophic growth factor.

-Treatment

-Alteplase (t-PA) is an effective medication for acute ischemic stroke.
-When given within 3 hours, treatment with tpa significantly improves the probability of a favourable outcome versus treatment with placebo.

 The outcome of brain ischemia is influenced by the quality of subsequent supportive care.
 Systemic blood pressure (or slightly above) should be maintained so that cerebral blood flow is restored.
 Also, hypoxaemia and hypercapnia should be avoided.
 Seizures can induce more damage; accordingly, anticonvulsants should be prescribed and should a seizure occur, aggressive treatment should be undertaken.
 Hyperglycaemia should also be avoided during brain ischemia.

-Management

-When someone presents with an ischemic event, treatment of the underlying cause is critical for prevention of further episodes.

-Anticoagulation with warfarin or heparin may be used if the patient has atrial fibrillation.

-Operative procedures such as carotid endarterectomy and carotid stenting may be performed if the patient has a significant amount of plaque in the carotid arteries associated with the local ischemic events.